Supratim2109/Network_Traffic_Anomaly_Detection/README.md

    ```

 3. **Prepare the Dataset**:
-   - Place the `KDDTrain2.csv` file in the same directory as the script.
+   - Place the `KDDTrain.csv` file in the same directory as the script.
    - The dataset should include the following columns:
      - Features of the network traffic.
      - A `class` column indicating normal or anomalous behavior.